jahudka/dicc/readme.md

 export const httpServer = createDefinition(HttpServer);
 ```

+The first argument to the `createDefinition()` function is the _service
+factory_.
+This can be either a function which creates an instance of the
+service, or a constructable service class.
+The type of the service is the return
+type of the service factory (or the instance type of constructable classes).

+Factory functions can be _async_ - meaning they can return a _Promise_ for an
+instance instead of the instance itself.
+This can be useful for some services
+which require asynchronous initialisation.

 Services can also be given _aliases_ - additional types the compiler should
 consider as being provided by the service.
 Think interfaces which the service